PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/lite-node/getting-started.md

 - During the setup, you'll be prompted to enter the following values:
   - `$SOURCE_RPC_URL`: Use any Ethereum Mainnet RPC, such as Ankr, Infura, or Alchemy.

   - `SIGNER_ACCOUNT_ADDRESS`: Utilize a burner wallet for the signer account address.
 Please DO NOT use your main/primary wallet.

   - `SIGNER_ACCOUNT_PRIVATE_KEY`: Use the private key from your burner wallet.

+  - `SLOT_ID`: To assign your node to a specific slot, please provide the corresponding Slot ID or NFT ID.
+You can locate your NFT ID within your transaction details on PolygonScan.

 :::tip